mdlincoln/mdlincoln.github.io/_posts/2021-11-02-dh-dissertation-proposal.md

   - academia
 ---

-Spurred on by [some of my colleagues](https://twitter.com/heatherfro/status/1453754613962772489) as well as a virtual visit I just had with current students at my PhD alma mater, I'm finally writing up my experience proposing my digital humanities dissertation, including **[sharing the proposal document itself][proposal]**.
+Spurred on by [some of my colleagues](https://twitter.com/heatherfro/status/1453754613962772489) as well as a virtual visit I just had with current students at my PhD alma mater, I'm finally writing up my experience proposing my digital humanities dissertation, including **[sharing the proposal document itself][proposal]** from fall 2014, for a dissertation that I defended in spring 2016.

 [proposal]: https://doi.org/10.17613/89ez-a675